-- 4.1 Clearly identify changes in the natural language of a document's text and any text equivalents (e.g., captions).
-[Priority 1] - 4.3 Identify the primary natural language of a document.
-[Priority 3]
+4.1 Clearly identify changes in the natural language of a document's text and any text equivalents (e.g., captions).
+[Priority 1]

 If you use a number of different languages on a page, make sure that any changes in language are clearly identified by using the "lang [p.
-51] " attribute:
+52] " attribute:

+'''

-And with a certain je ne sais quoi, she entered both the room, and his life, forever.
-My name is Natasha, she said.
-Piacere, he replied in impeccable Italian, locking the door.
+And with a certain je ne sais quoi,

+she entered both the room, and his life, forever.
+My name

+is Natasha, she said.
+Piacere,

+he replied in impeccable Italian, locking the door.

+'''